Competition and Efficiency of Coalitions in Cournot Games with Uncertainty: Abstract

 \section{Abstract}

-We investigate the impact of group formations on the efficiency of Cournot games where producers face uncertainties.
-In particular, we study a market model where producers must determine their output before an uncertainty production capacity is realized.
-In contrast to standard Cournot models, we show that the game is not efficient when there are many small producers.
+We investigate the impact of coalition formation on the efficiency of Cournot games where producers face uncertainties.
+In particular, we study a market model where firms must determine their output before an uncertain production capacity is realized.
+In contrast to standard Cournot models, we show that the game is not efficient when there are many small firms.
 Instead, producers tend to act conservatively to hedge against their risks.
-We show that in the presence of uncertainty, the game becomes efficient when producers are allowed to take advantage of diversity to form groups of certain sizes.
-We characterize the trade-off between market power and uncertainty reduction as a function of group size.
-Namely, we show that when there are $N$ producers present, competition between groups of size $O(\sqrt{N})$ results in equilibria that are socially optimal.
+We show that in the presence of uncertainty, the game becomes efficient when firms are allowed to take advantage of diversity to form groups of certain sizes.
+We characterize the tradeoff between market power and uncertainty reduction as a function of group size. \newrj{In particular, we compare the welfare and output obtained with coalitional competition, with the same benchmarks when output is controlled by a single system operator.} We show when there are $N$ firms present, competition between groups of size $\Omega(\sqrt{N})$ results in equilibria that are socially optimal in terms of welfare and groups of size $\Omega(N^{2/3})$ are socially optimal in terms of production.
+We also extend our results to the case of uncertain demand by establishing an equivalency between Cournot oligopoly and Cournot Oligopsony.
+We demonstrate our results with real data from electricity markets with significant wind power penetration.